Last Dinosaurs: 2013–2015: Wellness

-On 1 May 2015, Last Dinosaurs released "Evie," the first single from their upcoming second album Wellness.
+On 1 May 2015, Last Dinosaurs released "Evie", the first single from their upcoming second album Wellness.
 "Evie" was premiered by Linda Marigliano on Triple J's "Good Nights" program on 30 April 2015.
 The second single, "Apollo," was also premiered by Marigliano on Triple J's Good Nights program on 15 July 2015, along with the announcement of Last Dinosaurs' second album, Wellness.
 Recording occurred at The Grove Studios near Gosford, New South Wales.

 Wellness was released internationally on 26 August 2015.
 The album featured all new songs except "Zero" and "Stream," which the band debuted live while touring in 2013.
 Wellness debuted at number 18 in the Australian ARIA Charts.

 The Wellness tour was completed from 15 September 2015 to 18 October 2015.
 In 2016, they completed the "Miracle Methods" tour, which was exclusive to Australia.

-Yumeno Garden: 2018–2019
+2018–2021: Yumeno Garden and singles

-On 20 February 2018, Last Dinosaurs released their first new single, "Dominos," and two corresponding music videos.
+On 20 February 2018, Last Dinosaurs released the single, "Dominos", and two corresponding music videos.
 "Eleven," the second single, was released on 4 July 2018.
 Soon after, a music video for "Eleven" was uploaded on 30 July 2018.
 On 5 October 2018, the band's self-produced third album, Yumeno Garden, was released.
 During an interview that took place after the album's release, it was clarified that Dan Koyama was no longer a part of the band.

 On 24 April 2019, Last Dinosaurs announced a European tour, playing them in late November.
 Shortly after completing their first US tour in the spring, they announced they would return to more US cities in October/November 2019.

-Standalone Singles: 2019-2020

 On 30 September 2019, Last Dinosaurs released a new single titled "FMU" before beginning their US/EU tour, premiering it on Triple J's "Good Nights" show with Ebony Boadu.
-It has been spoken of several times in interviews that the meaning of the song's lyrics relates to the tense relationship between Hong Kong and China.
+Sean stated in an interview that the song's lyrics related to the tense relationship between Hong Kong and China.

 On 17 April 2020, the band released another single titled "Flying," which was initially a demo from Lachlan's SoundCloud.
-The song is a departure from their usual indie rock sound, gearing more towards house music and nu-disco.
+The song is a departure from their usual indie rock sound, gearing more towards French house music and 90's inspired nu-disco.

-From Mexico With Love: 2022
+2022: From Mexico with Love

 On 11 February 2022, the band released their first single for the LP, "Collect Call."
 They proceeded to release, in the succeeding months, five more singles including "Look Back" on 25 March, "CDMX" on 5 May, "The Hating" on 23 June, "Auto-Sabotage" on 4 August, and "Put Up With The Weather!" on 15 September.
 From Mexico With Love released in full on 4 November 2022.

 The album was written by Lachlan Caskey in Mexico where he was quarantined during COVID-19.
 He cited the country as being a site of inspiration.
 The band and James Agnus co-produced the LP once Lachlan returned to Australia, where he was recorded as the album's lead vocalist.